mariusc/apple-sdk/README.md

 Introduction
 ------------

-Welcome to the Relayr Apple SDK repository (still in Beta, so please be understanding).
+Welcome to the relayr Apple SDK (*Beta*) repository.

 This repository contains the code which allows you to build the Relayr Framework for iOS and Mac OS X. The *RelayrSDK* project generates a product called `Relayr.framework` which, depending on your use purpose, can be run on a mac or on an iOS device.

 The Relayr SDK requires:

-* For iOS applications: Xcode 6+ and iOS 8+ (since the framework is released in *Cocoa Touch Framework* form).
+* For iOS applications: Xcode 6+ and iOS 8+ (since the framework is released in the *Cocoa Touch Framework* form).
 * For OSX applications: Xcode 5+ and OSX 10.9+.

 Getting Started
 ---------------

-### Obtaining the framework
+### Obtaining the Framework

 The framework can be obtained by:

-* downloading the binary `.framework` file for [iOS](./bin/iOS/Relayr.framework) or [OSX](./bin/OSX/Relayr.framework) (this will be updated with the latest binary); or
+* downloading the binary `.framework` file for [iOS](./bin/iOS/Relayr.framework) or [OSX](./bin/OSX/Relayr.framework) (this will be updated with the latest binary);

+*or*

 * generating the binary `.framework` file from this Xcode project.
-Just select the platform you want from the project's targets and press *build* (⌘+B).
+Just select the platform you want from the project's targets and click *build* (⌘+B).

   ![Generating the framework file](./README/Assets/BuildProcess01.gif)

-### Using the framework
+### Using the Framework

-The framework can be used on two different ways:
+The framework can be used in two different manners:

+* Dragging and Dropping the Framework

-* Drag & Drop the `.framework` file onto your project and make sure that the framework appears both in *Embedded Binaries* and in *Linked Frameworks and Libraries*; or
+  Drag & Drop the `.framework` file onto your project and make sure that the framework appears both in *Embedded Binaries* and in *Linked Frameworks and Libraries*;

   ![Drag & Drop the framework](./README/Assets/BuildProcess02.gif)

+* Using the Framework as a Sub-Project:

-* Drag & Drop the `Relayr.xcodeproj` onto your project and add the *Relayr* project product as *Embedded Binaries* (and thus also *Linked Frameworks and Libraries*).
+  Drag & Drop the `Relayr.xcodeproj` onto your project and add the *Relayr* project product as *Embedded Binaries* (and therefore also *Linked Frameworks and Libraries*).

   ![Use as subproject](./README/Assets/BuildProcess03.gif)